Easy Turkey Swedish Meatballs (with Ground Turkey)

 The most time consuming part of making Turkey Swedish Meatballs is forming them.
 I’ve found that using a cookie scoop makes the process much easier.
 If you don’t have a scoop, you can also form them by hand.
 Wetting your hands before forming the meatballs makes them less sticky to work with.

-• Combine ground turkey, bread crumbs, egg, garlic, parsley, allspice, nutmeg, salt and pepper.
+• Combine ground turkey, bread crumbs, egg, garlic, parsley, allspice, nutmeg, onion powder salt and pepper.

-• Shape mixture into 2-inch balls and place in a casserole dish.
+• Shape mixture into 1-inch balls and place on a baking sheet.

 On to that delicious Turkey Swedish Meatball sauce!
 The best part if you ask me!